I Like To Move It -- Computation Instead of Data in the Brain: Background

 \paragraph{Update of synapses} This phase consists of two sub-phases.
-Firstly, if a neuron retracts a vacant synaptic element, it is removed without affecting any synapse.
-However, suppose the neuron retracts a synaptic element while all are bound in synapses.
-In that case, one is chosen randomly, the synapse is broken, and the affected partner has a new vacant synaptic element (and one synapse less).
-Secondly, all neurons with a vacant axonal element search for a matching vacant dendritic element on another neuron.
-This is done by evaluating a probability kernel based on the distance between the searching neuron and potential partners; one potential partner is picked randomly according to the probability distribution, and a synapse is proposed.
-Then, once all synapses are proposed, the neurons accept as many requests for new synapses as possible (randomly) based on their vacant dendritic elements and the number of received requests.
-Requests that cannot be fulfilled because a neuron received too many requests for its number of vacant dendritic elements are declined.
-The axonal elements receive the response (succeeded/failed) and are bound in a synapse or remain vacant for the next update of synapses.
+First, if a neuron retracts a vacant synaptic element, it is simply removed without affecting any synapses.
+However, if a neuron retracts a synaptic element while all are bound in synapses, one is chosen randomly, the synapse is broken, and the affected partner gains a new vacant synaptic element (and loses one synapse).
+Second, all neurons with vacant axonal elements search for matching vacant dendritic elements on other neurons.
+This is done by evaluating a probability kernel based on the distance between the searching neuron and potential partners; one potential partner is selected randomly according to the probability distribution, and a synapse is proposed.
+Once all synapses are proposed, neurons accept as many new synapse requests as possible (randomly) based on their vacant dendritic elements and the number of received requests.
+Requests that cannot be fulfilled because a neuron received more requests than it has vacant dendritic elements are declined.
+The axonal elements receive the response (success/failure) and either form a synapse or remain vacant for the next synaptic update.